OpenHousing/hhs/README.md

 Navigate to [http://localhost:3000](http://localhost:3000)

-You will be prompted to login, contact kclough@jarv.us for credentials.
+You will be prompted to login, contact kclough@jarv.us for credentials or set up new Okta authentication.
 Once logged in, you should see client data.

 ## Setting up Okta authentication

 1. Sign up as a developer at [https://developer.okta.com/signup/](https://developer.okta.com/signup/)
 1. Set `OKTA_URL` in `.env` to the base URL for your okta site